-Be sure to review the rules for all challenge details and entry requirements.
-This includes the privacy requirement of not including personal names in the submission so that the entry may be posted publically before entering the contest.
+Be sure to review contest rules for all challenge details and entry requirements.
+This includes the privacy requirement of omitting personal names in the submission.
+This allows entries to be viewed publically before entering the contest.

-To submit a name for the next Mars Rover kids will need to register themselves on the Future Engineers website and provide a class code or their school’s information.
+To submit a name for the next Mars Rover kids will need to register themselves on the Future Engineers website.
+They will also need to provide a class code or their school’s information.

-A public poll is conducted in January 2020.
+- A public poll conducted in January 2020.

 - Semifinalists announced on January 9, 2020.